ergo-services/ergo/docs/networking/network-transparency.md

 }
 ```

 `Network().RegisterType` distributes registration across every active wire-format proto (e.g., the default ENP/EDF stack).
-If your node has multiple wire-format protocols configured (for example, a legacy ENP and a newer one running side by side), one call registers in all of them.
+If your node has multiple wire-format protocols configured (for example, a previous-generation ENP and a newer one running side by side), one call registers in all of them.
 The call fails if any proto rejects the type.
 Wire-format consistency is enforced strictly to prevent silent split-brain registries.

 For batch registration of multiple types, use `RegisterTypes` (see the **Nested types** subsection below for the dependency-resolution behavior):